sferlin/NetConfEval/dataset/README.md

 ## Usage
 To use the scripts, the Python packages: `sortedcontainers`, `pytest`, `kathara`, and `docker` are required.

-### From High-Level Requirements to a Formal Specification
+### Translating High-Level Requirements to a Formal Specification Format
 This script will generate the dataset that can be used to evaluate `step_1_formal_spec_translation.py` and `step_1_function_call.py`.

 Run the following command: